My practicum project in the Valeri Lab focuses on extending the CMAverse

 Diseases of aging—e.g. dementia—often face the competing risk of mortality.
 Ignoring this alters estimates of indirect effects.
-Our command will provide path‑specific effect estimates that remain causally interpretable under standard identifiability assumptions (exchangeability, positivity, consistency).
-In this project, I aim to develop, implement, and validate (via simulation) an R function that estimates path‑specific effects with longitudinal mediators and competing risks, publish a manual and Github tutorial for this function to assist collaborators and researchers, and apply the new function to simulated datasets.
+Our command provides path‑specific effect estimates that remain causally interpretable under standard identifiability assumptions.
+I have validated this function through extensive simulations and applied it to study aging‑related health outcomes.

 Under Prof. Todd Ogden, I apply functional data analysis tools (MHD, fdasrvf)